Gemet Gemet Rats CD EP

 Gemet + Gemet, original painting ©Gene Tangren

-Gemet Gemet can be found in all of the usual and unusual places that most kids like to hang out in these modern times:
+Gemet Gemet can be found in many of the usual and unusual places that most kids like to hang out in these modern times:

 Soundcloud Bandcamp